Oliver2552/SQL_Project/starting_with_questions.md

 LIMIT 10;
 ```

 Answer: the top 10 countries are United states with respective cities, except for 8th place which is the UK.
 The number one transaction revenue was $13,469,795.

+NOTE: we used 'cleaned_unit_price' rather than 'cleaned_productprice' as the revenue figures are higher with cleaned_unit_price - logically it would seem that productprice is appropriate as customers buy 'products' rather than 'units' - but in this case, why would the website lose money on sold products..

 **Question 2: What is the average number of products ordered from visitors in each city and country?**